The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 • Power of Attorney & Living Will: It is always a good idea to have a Power of Attorney in place in case anything should happen while you are away that prevents you from dealing with your affairs.

 • Banking: Make sure your credit cards don’t expire while you’re away and renew them if necessary.
 If you haven’t already, set up online banking and bill payment and arrange to receive your bills electronically so you can stay up to date and pay them online while you’re away, including hydro, gas, water, sanitation, property taxes, rent and mortgage payments, among others.
-You may also want to consider setting up cross-border banking to save money and make things more convenient while you’re away.
+If you are going to the U.S., you may also want to consider setting up cross-border banking to save money and make things more convenient while you’re away.
 You can also save on currency exchange by setting up an account with a discount foreign exchange service.

-• Pet Preparation: If you plan on taking your pet with you, make sure they have all the right documentation to travel.
+• Pet Preparation: If you plan on taking your pet with you, plan well in advance to make sure they have all the right documentation, shots, etc, and meet all of the requirements to travel.
+Some countries have strict requirements about pets, so be sure to investigate the official government website of the country you are going to.
 Check out our snowbird guide on travelling with pets.

 Preparing your home